Related Content

 If you want to opt to make the transfer between the Gare De Lyon and the Gare Du Nord by public transport, taking the RER train is the best option.

-(1) It’s comparatively fast; it’s a two station hop on Ligne D (Nord), so you SHOULD be on the concourse at Gare Du Nord, within 25 mins of entering the RER station at the Gare de Lyon.
+(1) It’s comparatively fast - it’s a two station hop on Ligne D (Sud) - the green line, so you can be the concourse at Gare Du Nord, within 25 mins of entering the RER station at the Gare De Lyon.

-(2) It’s comparatively cheap as a single central zone metro ticket can also be used on the RER.
+(3) It's cheap, a single central zone metro ticket can also be used on the RER.

 1. Accessing the RER: